BlueGranite/TrainR/Labs/R-Server-Lab.md

   coord_fixed(ratio = .9)
 ```

-The plot shows that trips to and from the Upper East Side make up the majority of trips, a somewhat unexpected result.
-Furthermore, the lion's share of trips are to and from the Upper East Side and the Upper West Side and the midtown neighborhoods (with most of this category having Midtown either as an origin or a destination).
+The plot shows that trips to and from the Upper East Side make up the majority of trips (a somewhat unexpected result).
+Furthermore, a large share of trips are to and from the Upper East Side and the Upper West Side and the midtown neighborhoods (with most of this category having Midtown either as an origin or a destination).
 Another surprising fact about the above plot is its near symmetry, which suggests that perhaps most passengers use taxis for a "round trip", meaning that they take a taxi to their destination, and another taxi for the return trip.
 This point warrants further inquiry (perhaps by involving the time of day into the analysis) but for now we leave it at that.

 Next we look at how trips leaving a particular neighborhood (a point on the x-axis in the plot below), "spill out" into other neighborhoods (shown by the vertical color gradient along the y-axis at each point on the x-axis).